What’s the difference between a chief of staff vs. an executive assistant?

 Information leverage

-• Building personal wikis that document executive preferences and decision patterns
+• Building personal wikis for preferences and decisions

-• Managing a "future context" system that prepares information needed for upcoming decisions
+• Managing “future context” systems for upcoming decisions

 Network leverage